CONSTITUTION (Effective - 22nd February 2026 - subject to General Meeting confirmation)

 10) ANNUAL GENERAL MEETING

-10.1 The Annual General Meeting will be held not later than 31st January each year in order to transact the following business:-
+10.1 The Annual General Meeting will be held not later than 31st March each financial year in order to transact the following business:-

 10.1.1 to receive and, if approved, adopt a statement of the Club's Accounts to the end of the current financial year;